Why does dentistry cost so much?

 The entire dental team will want to ensure they are up-to-date with the most advanced treatments and techniques available.
 The science of dentistry moves extremely rapidly and it’s vital that your dental team are on top of the latest research in order to provide you with the best dental treatments in London.

-Your entire dental team including nurses, hygienists, dentists, therapists and specialists are legally required by the General Dental Council to keep up-to-date with up to 250 hours of professional development in a rolling five-year cycle.
+Your entire dental team including nurses, hygienists, dentists, therapists and specialists are legally required by the General Dental Council to keep up to date with up to 250 hours of professional development in a rolling five-year cycle.

 Topics include medical emergencies, cross-infection and decontamination, legal and ethical issues, safeguarding for children, young people and vulnerable adults, oral cancer screening and early detection, medical emergencies and handling complaints.